History of Krispy Kreme in Timeline

 Krispy Kreme

-In 1933, Vernon Rudolph began working for his uncle Ishmael Armstrong, who owned a general store in Paducah, Kentucky, selling various goods, including popular doughnuts.
+In 1933, Vernon Rudolph began working for his uncle Ishmael Armstrong's general store in Paducah, Kentucky, which sold popular doughnuts.

 1934: Move to Nashville

-In 1934, Vernon and Ishmael moved to Nashville, Tennessee, to improve their doughnut business, focusing solely on selling doughnuts.
+In 1934, Vernon and Ishmael moved to Nashville, Tennessee, focusing on selling doughnuts and opening "The Krispy Kreme Doughnut Company".

 1937: Krispy Kreme Founded

-In 1937, Vernon Rudolph founded Krispy Kreme in Winston-Salem, North Carolina.
-He rented a building and began selling doughnuts to local grocery stores.
+In 1937, Vernon Rudolph established Krispy Kreme in Winston-Salem, North Carolina, purchasing a yeast-raised recipe and selling doughnuts to local grocery stores.

-In 1937, Vernon Rudolph opened his own Krispy Kreme store in Winston-Salem, North Carolina, selling primarily to convenience stores but also directly to customers during production hours.
+In 1937, Vernon Rudolph opened his own Krispy Kreme store in Winston-Salem, North Carolina, selling doughnuts to convenience stores and individual customers.

-1939: First Krispy Kreme bakery outside the South opened
+1939: First Krispy Kreme Bakery Outside the South Opens

 In 1939, the first Krispy Kreme bakery outside the South opened in Akron, Ohio.